SpilledMilkCOM/DBDefence/src/DBDefence.Console/README.md

 * Please pay attention to the platform!
   * Make sure the platform is set to x64 if using the 64-bit DLLs.
+* ## TODO

+* Encapsulate the command line parsing
+* Encapsulate the Database commands

 ## 📚 REF: